cyberkaida/bootloaders-with-kaida/01-initial-research/annotated-boot-log.md

 [    0.000001] sched_clock: 56 bits at 54MHz, resolution 18ns, wraps every 4398046511102ns
 ```
 > At this point we set up the output device (an 80x25 character pseudo [teletype](https://en.wikipedia.org/wiki/Teleprinter))
+> Since we have serial enabled, this will also output to the serial device (UART), this is attached to the JTAGulator
 ```
 [    0.000300] Console: colour dummy device 80x25
 [    0.000910] printk: console [tty1] enabled